On the Plethora of Representations Arising in Noncommutative Quantum Mechanics and An Explicit Construction of Noncommutative 4-tori: On the unitarily equivalent irreducible representations of and gauges of NCQM

-There are two popular gauges (see, for example, \cite{delducetalt, ncqmjpa}) of NCQM that are widely used in the literature.
-They are known as the Landau and the symmetric gauges of NCQM due to appropriately chosen vector potential $\vec{A}=(A_1,A_2)$ obeying

-where $B$ denotes the constant magnetic field applied perpendicular to the $\hat{Q}_{1}$-$\hat{Q}_{2}$-plane.
-The noncommutativity parameter $\mathcal{B}$, showing up in (\ref{eq:NCCR}) or in (\ref{algbr-rep-equivalent-nonzero}), is related to the magnetic field $B$ by $\mathcal{B}=\hbar B$.
-If one chooses, $\vec{A}=(-B\hat{Q}_{2},0)$ using (\ref{algbr-rep-equivalent-nonzero}), then (\ref{gauge-def}) is automatically satisfied.
-This is the well-known {\em Landau gauge} of NCQM and this gauge corresponds to the continuous family of unitary irreducible representations (\ref{eq:rep-grp-all-nozer-factr-nozer}) of the defining group $\g$ of NCQM.

-The natural question question to follow immediately is if there is any other choice of gauges associated to NCQM.
-If the answer of the question is in affirmative, then what would possibly be the corresponding representation of the group $\g$ and those of the algebra associated with it.
-Such a representation, if exists, will definitely be equivalent to the one (\ref{algbr-rep-equivalent-nonzero}) associated with the {\em Landau gauge} for a fixed triple $(\hbar,\vartheta,\mathcal{B})$ since they are both supposed to satisfy (\ref{eq:NCCR}) for the given value of the triple $(\hbar,\vartheta,\mathcal{B})$.

-In fact, there exists a 2-parameter continuous family of equivalent unitary irreducible representations of the Lie group $\g$ that give rise to algebra representations for which (\ref{gauge-def}) holds under appropriate choice of the vector potential $\vec{A}$.
+We start this section by noting that there exists a 2-parameter continuous family of equivalent UIRs of the Lie group $\g$, associated with the 4-dimensional generic coadjoint orbits $\mathcal{O}^{\rho,\sigma,\tau}_{4}$ for nonzero $\rho$, $\sigma$ and $\tau$ satisfying $\rho^{2}\alpha^{2}-\tau\gamma\sigma\beta\neq 0$.
+This family of UIRs of $\g$, in turn, gives rise to the self adjoint representations of $\G$ and motivates the definition of vector potential $\bA$ for a system of NCQM with 2-degrees of freedom.
 We have the following theorem: